 Primary Guided Tours: Responding

-Join our Gallery Guides for a journey through Historical, Modern, Contemporary, WA Unlimited (Western Australian artists), 6 Seasons (Aboriginal), or see our current exhibition schedule.
+Join our Gallery Guides for a journey through the State Art Collection, or see our current exhibition schedule.
 Explore Guided Tour themes below, and add a studio workshop to enhance the experience by giving students an opportunity to create their own works of art.

 Primary Studio Workshops - Making